meghnakshk/Analytics-Portfolio/final-project-part-three.md

 # Overall Summary:

+The project aims to urge homeowners to give up refrigerators that are older than 20 years to replace them.

+We’ve been severely underreporting how much buildings contribute to overall energy consumption.
+Accounting for the inefficiency of electricity generation from non-renewable sources, buildings contribute 40% of all energy used.
+Even a small, efficient design in buildings could make a huge difference.
+These graphics represent energy consumption in buildings, residential buildings, and appliances.
+They are major electricity hoggers because they’re running 24 x 7, but the good thing is they are the easiest to replace.
+There are 4.5 million households that have 20+-year-old refrigerators even today.
+50% of all refrigerators are in low-income households.
+And switching out the refrigerator could save us a large amount of energy, and it would be the energy equivalent to the power generated annually by solar panels as large as 300 soccer fields.
+We could save carbon emissions equivalent to the ones emitted by going around the globe in a Prius 400,000 times.
+The call to action is that you can access the portfolio of energy star refrigerator products to replace your refrigerators today, and low-income households can access government-proposed rebates.

 I identified the project outline in Part 1, and developed some intial brainstorming rough sketches for it.

 In part two, I identified the target audience as Homeowners, and Officials.
 I chose a suitable color palette and I developed a wireframe of the entire storyline on Shorthand and consulted three people (some from the target audience) and asked them to review it.
 I also made a note of the the in-class reviews I received and made a list of all the suggestions that I needed to take into consideration for Part 3.